eth-sri/fairness-feedback-nlp/README.md

 chmod +x Generation.sh
 ./Generation.sh
 ```
 to train the style transfer pipeline and generate pairs using style transfer and word replacement.
+The resulting generations can be found in the corresponding folders in [Code/generations](Code/generations).
 Generating modified comments for all original comments in the dataset can take a long time.
 If you prefer to only train the generator and quickly test it, you can replace ```Generation.sh``` with ```Generation_Quick.sh```.
-If you also want to use GPT-3 generation, run ```Generation_GPT.sh``` instead.
-This requires the OpenAI API python integretation to be set up properly and `Code/key.txt` replaced with the appropriate API key.
+If you also wish to use GPT-3 generation, run ```Generation_GPT.sh``` instead.
+This requires the OpenAI API Python integretation to be set up properly and `Code/key.txt` replaced with the appropriate API key.
 Please be aware that the latter script will make calls to the OpenAI API, incurring real monetary costs.

 After `Generation.sh` has finished, the results from Table 1 in the paper can be (partially) replicated via
 ```